Kanishka3/Kanishka3/README.md

 I think that Mental health is a serious problem right now and we need some serious solutions for that!

-Fortunately, I have been an Apple WWDC19 and 20 scholar!
+Fortunately, I have been a Apple WWDC19 and 20 scholar!

 I like to sip coffee!
 Also, indie rock music soothes me! =)